Common Names

 - Aspirin: Nattokinase may increase the risk of intracerebral hemorrhage (14).

 - Anticoagulant/antiplatelet/fibrinolytic drugs: Theoretically, nattokinase may increase the risk of bleeding.
 In a small study of healthy young men, enhanced fibrinolysis and antithrombosis after a single-dose of oral nattokinase occurred, although effects in this group were deemed to be within normal range (17).
-Laboratory studies indicate that nattokinase is a heparin-binding protein with a binding affinity of approximately 250 nM.
-The interaction is chain-length dependent, and NK also interfered with heparin interactions with antithrombin and fibroblast growth factors (18).
+Lab studies indicate nattokinase is a heparin-binding protein with a binding affinity of ~250 nM and the interaction is chain-length dependent.
+It also interfered in heparin interactions with antithrombin and fibroblast growth factors (18).